BuckarooBanzay/digiline_global_memory/readme.md

 # Persistence

-Memory contents are persistet to mod-storage periodically
+Memory contents are persisted to mod-storage periodically

-# TODO

-* [ ] crafting recipe

 # License